wilsonmar/wilsonmar.github.io/_posts/2017-04-10-git-whoops.md

    ### Editing

-   It doesn't matter how many times a file is changed and saved if that file is unmanaged.
+   NOTE: It doesn't matter how many times a file is changed and saved if that file is unmanaged.

-   Use the <a href="#Status">git status</a> command to see whether the file is managed.
+   To see whether the file is managed:

+   <pre><strong>git status</strong></pre>

    <a name="Cherry-pick"></a>

    ### git cherry-pick

-   To replay changes specified in a specific commit onto files in the working directory:
+   To "replay" changes specified in a specific commit onto files in the working directory:

    <pre><strong>git cherry-pick <em>[commit SHA1]</em>
    </strong></pre>

-   [<a target="_blank" href="https://git-scm.com/docs/git-cherry-pick/">SCM</a>]
+   [<a target="_blank" href="https://git-scm.com/docs/git-cherry-pick/">git-cherry-pick in SCM</a>,<a target="_blank" href="https://www.youtube.com/watch?time_continue=10&v=FdZecVxzJbk">VIDEO</a>]

    <a name="Status"></a>